Guide to Electrical Cable Types: Romex, MC, THHN & More

 - URD Cable: Underground Residential Distribution cable is used by utilities for primary underground service laterals.

-- Welding Cable: A highly flexible cable designed to handle the high-amperage, low-voltage demands of welding equipment.
+- Welding Cable: A highly flexible cable designed to handle the high-amperage, low-voltage demands of welding equipment; choose the proper conductor stranding and insulation for the environment.

-- Circuit Integrity (CI) Cable: Essential for life-safety circuits, this cable (often called 2-hour fire-rated cable and including types like Mineral Insulated (MI) cable) is designed to maintain circuit integrity for two hours during a fire.
+- Circuit Integrity (CI) Cable: Essential for life-safety circuits, this family of cables (including mineral-insulated types) is designed to maintain circuit integrity for a specified period during a fire when listed for that purpose.

 Low-Voltage and Data Cabling

 Modern electrical work often overlaps with low-voltage systems.
 Familiarity with coaxial cable types (like RG-6 for video) and data cables is a must.
 When distributing a signal, a coaxial cable splitter or a more generic cable splitter is used.
-For networking, Cat 6 cable is a standard, and knowing how to read a category 6 wiring diagram is a valuable skill.
+For networking, Cat 6 cable is a common choice, and knowing how to read a category 6 wiring diagram is a valuable skill.
 Even speaker wire, often in sizes like 14/2/2 wire, has its own installation rules.
-These cables should be secured neatly with cable ties and run in a dedicated cable raceway or wire raceway to avoid interference with power lines.
+These cables should be secured neatly with cable ties and run in a dedicated cable raceway or wire raceway where separation from power conductors or other sources of interference is required.

 Critical Considerations for Cable Installation